Cube-OS/cubeOS/docs/contributing/reporting-bugs.rst

 Fixing the Problem
 ------------------

-A Kubos team member should respond to the issue within one business day in order to request any additional information and lay out the next steps.
+A CubeOS team member should respond to the issue within one business day in order to request any additional information and lay out the next steps.

 The team (or potentially a community member!) will correct the issue in an appropriate timeframe.